Evolution - Darwin's Theory of Evolution, its Causes and its Mechanism

 Homologous Structures:

-Structures shared in different species because they have evolved from a common ancestor.
+Structures are shared in different species because they have evolved from a common ancestor.
 A good example is the forelimbs of mammals.

 Analogous Structures: